nikolaifischer/Media-Technology/README.md

 * Below the calendar you can set date and time, duration, location and tutor of the appointment.
 * Hit the "Create" button.
 If the creation was successfully there will be a success message below the formular and the new appointment will be shown on the respective date in the calendar.
 * Click on the day in the calendar to see details of the lab appointment on the right.
+* Lab appointments that you are assigned as tutor are displayed below the formular.
+You can click on them to see details.

 **Edit or delete Labs**